nighthawkcoders/nighthawk_csa/src/main/java/com/nighthawk/csa/mvc/DataOps/DataOps.md

 3. Object, toString, changing Key (static)
    -- Add data to a Class --
 4. Look at Checkboxes and Radio Buttons.
-   -- Activity, add sound to animal sort key (can you get it to work?) --
+   -- Activity, add sound attribute to animal data (can you get it to work?) --

 ### Key Topics
 * @Controller (My code)